Living as a basal or squamous cell skin cancer survivor

 For most people with basal or squamous cell skin cancers, treatment will remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer growing or coming back.
 (When cancer comes back after treatment, it is called recurrent cancer or a recurrence.)
-This is a very common concern in people who have had cancer.
+This is very common if you’ve had cancer.

-For small number of people with more advanced cancers, it may never go away completely.
-These people may get regular treatment with radiation therapy, chemotherapy, or other treatments to try to help keep the cancer in check.
+For a small number of people with more advanced skin cancers, the cancer may never go away completely.
+These people may get regular treatment with radiation therapy, chemotherapy, or other treatments to help keep the cancer in check for as long as possible.
 Learning to live with cancer that does not go away can be difficult and very stressful.
-It has its own type of uncertainty.

-You should have follow-up exams as advised by your doctor.
-Your schedule for follow-up visits will depend on the type of cancer you had and on other factors.
+Your schedule for follow-up visits will depend on the type of skin cancer you had and on other factors.
 Different doctors may recommend different schedules.

 - For basal cell cancers, visits are often recommended about every 6 to 12 months.

-During your follow-up visits, your doctor will ask about symptoms and examine you for signs of recurrence or new skin cancers.
-For higher risk cancers, such as squamous cell cancers that had reached the lymph nodes, he or she may also order imaging tests such as CT scans.
-If skin cancer does recur, treatment options might depend on the size and location of the cancer, what treatments you’ve had before, and your overall health.
+During your follow-up visits, your doctor will ask about symptoms and examine you for signs of skin cancer.
+For higher risk cancers, such as squamous cell cancers that had reached the lymph nodes, the doctor might also order imaging tests such as CT scans.
+If skin cancer does come back, treatment options depend on the size and location of the cancer, what treatments you’ve had before, and your overall health.

 Follow-up is also needed to check for possible side effects of certain treatments.
-This is the time for you to ask your health care team any questions and to discuss any concerns you might have.
+This is a good time for you to ask your health care team any questions and to discuss any concerns you might have.
 Almost any cancer treatment can have side effects.
-Some may last for a few weeks to several months, but others can be permanent.
-Don't hesitate to tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.
+Some might last for a few weeks or months, but others can be permanent.
+Tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.

-It is also important to keep your health insurance.
+Even after treatment, it’s very important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.